State Dockyard: History

 In 1942, the State Dockyard opened on the site of the Government Dockyard at Dyke Point in Newcastle that had closed in 1933.
 Officially the New South Wales Government Engineering & Shipbuilding Undertaking, it was universally referred to as the State Dockyard.
 The dockyard facility was located at Carrington on Newcastle Harbour, on 11 ha of land in addition to the ship repairs site on 3 ha.

 The dockyard launched its first vessel in July 1943.
 By the end of World War II, it had launched two ships for the Royal Australian Navy and 22 vessels for the United States and had repaired six hundred ships.

 With the cessation of large scale shipbuilding, in the 1970s it diversified into other engineering disciplines.
 In November 1986 a team of apprentices from the Hunter Valley Training Company completed a three-year overhaul of steam locomotive 3801 at the dockyard.
 The dockyard closed on 3 March 1987.

 A 15,000 ton floating dock was located at Carrington in 1943 to repair damaged ships during World War II.
 The floating dock was scrapped in 1977 and replaced with a new one built in Japan called Muloobinba, which was eventually sold overseas in 2012.

 Ships built

-After closure

-In 2007 the outline of the painted "STATE DOCKYARD" sign on southern roof of the former dockyard building could still be viewed from above.